Tylique/petitions_ke/README.md

 🌍 License Terms (Plain English Summary)
 Your Freedom
-✅ Use Freely: Individuals, NGOs, can use this tool at no cost ✅ Copy & Share: Distribute original or modified versions to others ✅ Protect Privacy: No requirement to disclose user data
+✅ Use Freely: Individuals, NGOs, can use this tool at no cost.

+✅ Copy & Share: Distribute original or modified versions to others

+✅ Protect Privacy: No requirement to disclose user data

 Your Responsibilities
-📜 Share Changes: If you modify the code, you must publicly share your version 🔍 Disclose Source: Anyone who uses your modified version must get access to the full source code 🚫 No Commercial Use: Companies/SaaS platforms cannot profit from this software without special permission
+📜 Share Changes: If you modify the code, you must publicly share your version

+🔍 Disclose Source: Anyone who uses your modified version must get access to the full source code

+🚫 No Commercial Use: Companies/SaaS platforms cannot profit from this software without special permission

 🚫 Prohibited Actions